URMA 2019 will be held at the University of Houston from July 23-26.

 - Our pre-conference trip is tentatively scheduled to NASA Johnson Space Center during the historic 50th anniversary of the lunar landing.
 While an exciting time to be at NASA, it will be very busy for their public relations and events teams.
 They are working with us on a tentative plan for a visit.
 If plans fall through, we will visit another of the research institutions in the Houston area.

 John Lienhard, Ph.D., author and voice of NPR’s Engines of Our Ingenuity, will address the role of storytelling in our communications.

 Adam Ruben, Ph.D., science comedian and molecular biologist at John’s Hopkins University, will discuss the public perception of science and lessons learned from taking a humorous approach to science.

-Alex Stuckey, NASA, science and environment reporter for the Houston Chronicle, will cover strategies for pitching to the media and finding placement for your stories.
+Alex Stuckey, NASA, science and environment reporter for the Houston Chronicle and Pulitzer Prize-winning journalist, will cover strategies for pitching to the media and finding placement for your stories.

 Our host hotel is the Hilton Americas in downtown Houston.
 URMA attendees can book a room in our block for $149 per night.
-You can register online or call 1-800-236-2905 and use the group code 1UR to receive the conference rate.
+Register online or call 1-800-236-2905 and use the group code 1UR to receive the conference rate.